dmkinghope/boston_housing/README.md

 There are two files in this repository:

-1. boston_housing_mkh.ipynb

-  This is the jupyter notebook file containing the project contents and results.
+1. boston_housing_mkh.ipynb (this is the jupyter notebook file containing the project contents and results)

-3. report.html

-  This is an HTML export of the project notebook file.
+2. report.html (this is an HTML export of the project notebook file)